redhat-appdev-practice/knative-polyglot/README.md

 Deploy and configure the Camel-k integration

-`kamel run ./samples/Camel-k/Sample.java --name sample --dependency camel-undertow --env CAMEL_SETBODY="Response received from POD : {{env:HOSTNAME}}"`
+`kamel run ./samples/Camel-k/Sample.java --name event-display-camel --dependency camel-undertow --env CAMEL_SETBODY="Response received from POD : {{env:HOSTNAME}}"`

 The camel CLI will create the image build, and create the Knative service from the image.
 Run the following commands to watch the progress.